Stores the display affinity setting in kernel mode on the hWnd associated with the window.

 A handle to the window.

-The display affinity setting.
-This setting specifies where the window's contents are can be displayed.
-Set this value to WDA_MONITOR to display the window's contents only on a monitor.
+Set this value to WDA_MONITOR to display the content only on a monitor.

 Set this value to WDA_NONE to remove the monitor-only affinity.